Discriminative Measures for Comparison of Phylogenetic Trees: Discussion and Statistical Analysis

-Moreover, the loose consensus tree is the maximal (finest) median tree sharing each of its clusters with at least one sample tree. \end{proposition} \begin{proof} By \refdef{def.StrictLooseConsensus}, both strict and loose consensus trees only contain compatible clusters with the clusters of any tree in $T$, and the loose consensus tree is the finest median tree containing only clusters from the sample trees.
+\end{proposition} \begin{proof} By \refdef{def.StrictLooseConsensus}, both strict and loose consensus trees only contain clusters that are compatible with the clusters of every tree in $T$, and the loose consensus tree is the finest median tree containing only clusters from the sample trees.
 Thus, the result follows for both $\distCM$ and $\distNav$ due their relation in \refprop{prop:Nav_CM_bound_Degenerate}. \end{proof}